determined-ai/determined/docs/interfaces/commands-and-shells.rst

  Commands and Shells
 #####################

-Determined Commands and Shells provide support for running a Determined cluster without writing a model.
+Determined commands and shells provide support for running code on a Determined cluster without writing a model.
 This page describes how to manage GPU-powered batch commands and interactive shells.

-Commands and Shells are started through the Determined Command Line Interface (CLI).
-To learn more, including installation instructions, visit the :ref:`Determined CLI User Guide <cli-ug>` or :ref:`Determined CLI Reference <cli-reference>`.
+Commands and shells are started through the Determined command-line interface (CLI).
+To learn more, including installation instructions, visit the :ref:`Determined CLI user guide <cli-ug>` or :ref:`Determined CLI Reference <cli-reference>`.

 Commands execute a user-specified program on the cluster.
 Commands are useful for running existing